Lawrence Hyde (MP for Winchester)

 Lawrence Hyde (ca. 1610 – September 1682) was a Royalist Member of Parliament for Winchester from 1661 to 1679.

 He was a younger son of Nicholas Hyde, MP for several seats and later Lord Chief Justice of England.
-His cousin was Edward Hyde, the Lord Chancellor.
+Edward Hyde, the Lord Chancellor, was his first cousin.
 In 1652 he married Anne, daughter of Sir John Glanville the younger, who had been Speaker of the House of Commons.